 Pan Shape

-Pan shape is an important consideration, particularly for skillets.
+Pan shape is an important consideration, especially for skillets.

 Some skillets have long sides and a small flat cooking surface.
-Some skillets have steep sides and a larger flat cooking surface.
-Compare the Cuisinart Multiclad Pro skillet, left, to the Tramontina skillet, right:
+Others have steep sides and a larger flat cooking surface.
+At one time, the Tri-Ply Clad skillet had very sloped sides, but Tramontina has updated the style to straighter sides, which gives the pan more flat cooking surface:

 Weight